INFINITE-TECHNOLOGY/infinite-technology.github.io/Bobbin/documentation/index.md

 ## In short

-Bobbin creates separate log files per thread supporting Groovy Scripts in all aspects of logging configuration.
+Bobbin creates isolated log files per thread with simple configuration using Groovy Scripts to compute dynamic parameter values during run-time.

 ## Introduction

 ### Foreword

-In Java world logging has always been an underdeveloped area.
+Possibly due to a certain lack of theoretical provision, Logging has always been an zone of turbulence in the Java world.
-This caused a diversity of logging libraries:
+This caused a diversity of logging libraries to appear over the time, such as:
 - Log4j
-- JUL
+- Java Util Logging
-- Apache Commons Logging
+- Commons Logging
 - Logback
 - Log4j2

-Everyone of them trying to cover the limitations of another, while introducing new pitfalls.
+Aiming to address the limitations of others, each one of them unfortunately has been bringing its own shortcomings.

-Things got improved with the adaptation of Slf4j as a logging abstraction layer.
+While from the code standardization perspective things got improved with the adaptation of Slf4j as a logging abstraction layer, there are still unresolved issues in the existing logging frameworks.

-It is time to take the full advantage of Slf4j and create an ultimate logger.
+As an Open Source Community, we are taking an initiative to come up with a new experimental approach to create a lightweight yet functionally saturated Logger using up-to-date technology such as JSR 223 and Groovy.

 ### The Problem

-> Existing logging solutions have only partial support for scripting in configuration.
+> Existing logging solutions provide only partial support for scripting in configuration.

-We end up doing declarative programming in logger configuration (XML, JSON, YAML, programmatic configuration) rather than configuring logger to interpret imperative scripts (Groovy, JavaScript) at run-time.
+We end up doing declarative programming in logger configuration (XML, JSON, YAML, programmatic configuration) rather than configuring logger dynamically interpret configuration values during run-time using imperative scripting.

 Let's consider the example of Logback configuration to filter to log only INFO messages:
 ```xml